-Arthrograms typically take up to 20 minutes or more.
+Arthrograms typically take up to 30 minutes or more.

 Results are available within 24 - 48 hours.

-Once the exam is complete, a physician will review the study and dictate a report.
-This report will be sent to the doctor who ordered your study.
 We recommend that you call and schedule a follow-up appointment with your healthcare provider to discuss the results.

 Translation services on this website are provided via Google™ Translate, a free automated translation service that can translate text into different languages.
 This tool is for your convenience only, and should not be considered exact and may in some cases include incorrect language.
 No warranty of any kind is made as to the accuracy, correctness, or reliability of any information translated by Google™ Translate.
 Please know that when a translation is requested, you will be leaving the the North Carolina Diagnostic Imaging website and any person or entity who relies on these translation services does so at his or her own risk.
 If you have any questions about Google™ Translate, please click the following link: Google™ Translate FAQs.